The importance of nominating your beneficiaries - Understanding Nomination of Beneficiary

 If you’re already taking money as a secure regular income through a joint life or guaranteed annuity, this can also be passed on to your beneficiaries.

-Pensions aren’t generally subject to inheritance tax when you die.
+Currently, pensions aren't generally subject to inheritance tax when you die.
+The Government has proposed changes from April 6th 2027, where inheritance tax may apply.
 But there are some things to keep in mind.
 If you die:

 If you’re receiving money from a defined benefit pension, this will be taxable whatever age you die at.